CoheterosUS/.github/README.md

-### CoheterosUS
-This is the Github organization of CoheterosUS
+Configuration files for the CoheterosUS Github organization